Rick-Phoenix/protoschema-go/README.md

 # State of the project

-This package is still in the beta stage.
+protoschema is still in the beta stage.
 It may receive some breaking changes in the near future.

 # Tools being used

-- Protocompile (parser and reporter, used to extract the data from proto files in tests)
+- [Protocompile](https://github.com/bufbuild/protocompile) (parser and reporter, used to extract the data from proto files in tests)

 # Inspirations

-This project was inspired by (and aims to replicate) the beautiful, ergonomic apis of the following projects:
+This project was inspired by:
-- Zod
-- hono/zod-openapi

-A special thanks goes to the developers of protovalidate, which also inspired this package to a large degree.
+- [Zod](https://github.com/colinhacks/zod), for its beautiful, ergonomic api for defining validation rules
+- [protovalidate](https://github.com/bufbuild/protovalidate), for its innovative approach of defining validation rules directly within proto files